sheidmann/tcrmpDataEntry/README.md

 * Any user can enter coral health and algae height data, and view and edit previously entered data.

-* A user with admin (manager?) privileges can export all data from all users.
+* A user with manager privileges can export all data from all users.